Williamsburg, one of Brooklyn's most popular and exciting neighborhoods, straddles old and new. Yet some things in this

 05 of 10

 Williamsburg's full of creative people who toil at their day jobs but revel in their "real" work as musicians or performers, writers or artists.
-So it's not surprising that one can find poetry readings (check Pete's Candy Store), music performances (see the Music Hall of Williamsburg or Brooklyn Bowl) and theater, for instance at Brick Theater.
-And don't miss the chance to have a delicious brunch, dinner, or midnight meal served to you while watching a flick at Nighthawk Cinema.
+So it's not surprising that one can find poetry readings (check Pete's Candy Store), music performances (see the Music Hall of Williamsburg or Brooklyn Bowl) and theater (see Brick Theater.)
+And don't miss the chance to have a delicious brunch, dinner, or midnight meal served to you while watching a flick at Nitehawk Cinema.

 06 of 10

 07 of 10

 Williamsburg, unlike some New York City neighborhoods, is home to plenty of green space.
-McCarren Park is centrally located betwen Nassau Ave, Bayard St, Leonard St, and N 12 Streets and has baseball fields and basketball courts, bocce, playgrounds, running tracks and dog run areas.
+McCarren Park is centrally located between Nassau Avenue, Bayard, Leonard, and North 12th Street.
+It has baseball fields and basketball courts, bocce, playgrounds, running tracks and dog run areas.
 You can also visit East River State Park for killer Manhattan views.
 On the weekends, eat outdoors like a king or queen at Smorgasburg, an outdoor food festival held every Saturday from the spring through the fall.

 08 of 10

 Take a Cooking Class

 Given the locavore, farm-to-table ethos in this corner of Brooklyn, it's no surprise that one can also find interesting cooking classes.
 Need to learn how to carve a hock of ham?
 What to do with knives?
 How to make a killer pie crust?
 Take a class at Brooklyn Kitchen.
-Then head to Whisk, a to-die-for kitchen supply store.
-Or, treat yourself to a tour of the acclaimed Mast Brothers chocolatier.Continue to 9 of 10 below.
+(Afterwards stock your own kitchen with goods from the locally-owned kitchen supply store, Whisk.)Continue to 9 of 10 below.

 09 of 10